Fascia

 Aluminum Fascia

 Wooden fascia boards are covered with aluminum fascia to prevent rot and insect damage.
-These rust-proof boards have a durable factory-applied coating that withstands the outdoors.
 To match the piece with your siding or trim, choose from a variety of finishes, including white and brown.

 Where the roof meets the outside wall, an aluminum fascia is put, and a soffit is used beneath the fascia board.
 The aluminum product line comes in a variety of custom colors and sizes.
 If you have any questions about the best solutions for your project, we are here to help.